Type 45 destroyer: Aviation

 The flight deck of the Type 45 is large enough to accommodate aircraft up to the size of a Boeing Chinook helicopter.
 It has hangar space for either one Merlin HM1 or two Westland Lynx helicopters.
 The Merlin HM2 has a dipping sonar, sonobuoys and radar; the Merlin can carry four anti-submarine Sting Ray torpedoes, while the smaller Lynx HMA8 can carry either two Sting Ray torpedoes or four Sea Skua anti-ship missiles.

-From 2015, the Lynx has been replaced in RN service by the AW159 Wildcat, whose weapons will include the Martlet missile from 2021 and the 'Future Air-to-Surface Guided Weapon (Heavy)' missile from 2026.
+From 2015, the Lynx has been replaced in RN service by the AW159 Wildcat, whose weapons include the Martlet missile from 2021 and the 'Future Air-to-Surface Guided Weapon (Heavy)' missile from 2026.
 The Wildcat relies on the ship's sensors in attacking submarine targets since, in RN service as of 2019, it lacks dipping sonar or sonobuoys of its own.